davidpaps/bank_tech_test/README.md

 ```

 __How to run:__
-- Clone this repo,
+- Clone this repo, navigate to the directory
-- To run the test suite, right click on the 'SpecRunner.html' file and click 'Copy Path', paste this into the Google Chrome Browser, Jasmine will show the spec data.
+- To run the test suite, right click on the *'SpecRunner.html'* file and click *'Copy Path'*, paste this into the Google Chrome Browser, Jasmine will show the spec data and all tests.
 - Open Chrome Develepor Tools in a Google Chrome Browser (right click - select 'Inspect', click the console tab)
 - In the console type in the following: